SSR: Enhancing Depth Perception in Vision-Language Models via Rationale-Guided Spatial Reasoning: Analysis

 \subsection{Rationale Embedding}

 To analyze whether MIDI effectively captures depth information and conducts spatial reasoning guided by rationale, we visualize the cosine similarity between latent tokens, both with and without rationale.
-As shown in Figure~\ref{fig:cos_sim}, the diagonal entries in the cosine similarity matrix are significantly larger than the off-diagonal entries, confirming that the latent tokens generated by MIDI align effectively with their corresponding rationales.
+Figure~\ref{fig:cos_sim} visualizes the cosine similarities between the latent tokens produced in two different paradigms: x-axis: latent tokens inserted inside the rationale, y-axis: latent tokens inserted immediately after the question and used to start the answer generation.
+Diagonal cells represent these two states of the same sample.
+High values on the diagonal indicate that the model has learned to map the rationale to the latent representation, confirming that it successfully distills the spatial knowledge embedded in the rationale.
+Low off-diagonal values indicate that the latent tokens remain sample-specific and do not collapse to a generic representation.